-- Be sure that there is a real problem and that you are not just in a bad mood. - Try to identify the real issue or opportunity, not just the symptoms or personalities. - Be prepared to work toward a mutually agreeable solution, not just toward "winning". - 4.
-Remember that it is all right to disagree and that the other person is not "bad" if he or she disagrees with you. - Keep some perspective.
-Relationships are not destroyed but can even be enhanced by working toward a mutually satisfactory solution to a conflict.
+- 1. Be sure that there is a real problem and that you are not just in a bad mood. - 2.
+Try to identify the real issue or opportunity, not just the symptoms or personalities. - 3.
+Be prepared to work toward a mutualally agreeable solution, not just toward "winning".